jawline/c8hardcaml/README.md

 ⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠓⠒⠒⠚⠛
 ```

-An in-progress implementation of the CHIP-8 virtual machine in Hardcaml with the goal of running simple programs in simulator and on real hardware.
+An implementation of CHIP-8 in Hardcaml that can be executed in simulator or on physical hardware.

+#### Architecture

+The programmable CPU core is the root circuit.
+Through inputs to this circuit we can initially program the board-ram to prepare a program for execution and we can also use it to read the frame buffer.

+CPU core holds all of the CHIP-8 implementation, calling out to different circuits like draw, bcd, xor_shift for instructions that are more complex.

+Board ram is used for system memory and instructions all assume one cycle to read or write which is hardcoded into their implementation.

 #### Testing

-In addition to more conventional tests, this project includes a simulator which will simulate a real program for a number of cycles and then print the framebuffer to text using drawille.
-This allows us to visually inspect the output and acts as a very useful smoke test.
+This project is tested visually using `ppx_expect` and the Hardcaml simulator.
+To start a visual test we initialize an instance of Programmable_cpu_core in sim and then program a test supplied ROM into board RAM by cycling the simulator.

+A test harness then cycles the simulator for a specific number of cycles and then uses debug inputs to Programmable_cpu_core to read the framebuffer from board RAM.

+The data in the framebuffer is then rendered to a string using the drawille library and printed to stdout so that `ppx_expect` can spot when the framebuffer changes between executions of tests.